jerryhgladinet/docs/admin/source/chapter03.rst

 **Welcome Email for New Team User**

-    Team user is a regular user in a tenant.
+    The team user is a regular user in a tenant.
 This is the email template that is sent to the user when the user account is created.

 **Welcome Email for New Guest User**

-    Guest user is a regular user in a tenant, that doesn't have a home directory associated.
-So the guest user can only operate within shared files and folders from other regular user.
+    Guest user is a regular user in a tenant that doesn't have a home directory associated.
+So the guest user can only operate within shared files and folders from other regular users.
 This is the email template that is sent to the guest user when the guest user's account was provisioned.

 **Email for File/Folder Share**